How to Fight a Stunt Driving Charge

 Stunt Driving is one of the more serious offences in the Highway Traffic Act, and is also one of the most frequently used.
 The charge is commonly issued when a driver exceeds the speed limit by a substantial amount, but there are a number of other reasons that this law can be applied.
 The offence can be referred to as “stunt driving”, “racing” or “excessive speeding”.
-The penalties are extremely significant, but if the case is handled properly, there is a lot that can be done to mitigate them.
+The penalties are extremely significant, but if the case is handled properly by an experienced paralegal or lawyer, there is a lot that can be done to mitigate them.

 What is Stunt Driving?